kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-graphical-editing-panel.md

 {{< notice note >}}

+The pipeline detail page shows **Sync Status**.
+It reflects the synchronization result between KubeSphere and Jenkins, and you can see the **Success** icon if the synchronization is successful.
 You can also click **Edit Jenkinsfile** to create a Jenkinsfile manually for your pipeline.

 {{</ notice >}}